kube-rs/kube/README.md

 These crate makes certain assumptions about the kubernetes api to allow writing generic abstractions, and as such contains rust reinterpretations of reflectors, informers, and controller so that you can writing kubernetes controllers/watchers/operators more easily.

-NB: This library is currently undergoing a lot of changes with async/await stabilizing.
-Please check the [CHANGELOG](./CHANGELOG.md) when upgrading.

 ## Installation
-Select a version of `kube` along with the [generated k8s api types](https://github.com/Arnavion/k8s-openapi) that corresponds to your cluster version:
+Select a version of `kube` along with the generated [k8s-openapi](https://github.com/Arnavion/k8s-openapi) types corresponding for your cluster version:

 ```toml
 [dependencies]